 Students have access to computers and IT support through the department, to all library facilities and available online resources of the University and other experimental facilities as appropriate.
 The provisions of other resources are specific to your project and should be agreed with your supervisor as part of the planning stages of the agreed project.
 You will also be given one-to-one specialist training in research and laboratory techniques as required for your project.

 You will have access to seminars organised by the department or other departments within the University, individual research groups, or groups with a common area of interest.
-Some research groups within the department run research seminars or assessment schemes that offer the opportunity to present your work and receive feedback from senior members of the department.
+Some research groups within the department run research seminars that offer the opportunity to present your work and receive feedback from senior members of the department.

 As a member of the department you are invited to and involved in various social events, which are either organised by the department or ad hoc by the students themselves.

 Nuffield Department of Surgical Sciences

 The Nuffield Department of Surgical Sciences (NDS) is the academic department of surgery at the University of Oxford.
 It hosts a multidisciplinary team of senior clinical academic surgeons, senior scientists, junior clinicians and scientists in training.

 The Nuffield Department of Surgical Sciences offers research training opportunities for both clinical and non-clinical graduate students.
 It has a growing number of full-time funded research student opportunities.
 Research undertaken within the NDS covers many areas including fields such as cancer, immunology, and neurosciences, and specialities such as patient safety, transplantation, urology and vascular surgery.

 The graduate research programme within NDS provides a fully integrated training environment.
 You will be working closely with an academic supervisor who oversees your studies.

 NDS also offers two graduate taught courses: the MSc in Integrated Immunology and the MSc in Surgical Science and Practice.
 The MSc in Surgical Science and Practice is offered jointly with the Department for Continuing Education.